golanlevin/DrawingWithMachines/realtime/artframe_realtime/README.md

 G1 X 300.0 Y 250.0 Z 10.0 F 5000 (go to 300,500,10 at 5000mm/min)
 G1 X250Y350Z10 (spaces are optional)
 G1 Y150 (only new information is necessary)
-G0 Z55 (lift the pen close to max height when we're done) G0 X0 Y0 (move to origin when we're done)
+G0 Z55 (lift the pen close to the max height when we're done) G0 X0 Y0 (move to origin when we're done)
 M2 (end of program)
 ```